Code-Institute-Submissions/Surf_Matters/README.md

 ### _**Issues found in testing**_

 1. The Surf Lessons were displaying on the all products page, when they should only be displayed on the Surf Lessons page.
 To resolve this
 I created a category objects filter for the surf lessons in the all_products view.
-Then created a prdoucts filter to not include the surf lessons.
+Then created a products filter to not include the surf lessons.

 2. No products were displaying after adding the product filter in the all_products view.
 This was resolved by changing the products.filter to
 **category__name__exact** instead of **category__name__in**.

 3. On the checkout page the processing overlay was appearing on mobile devices after pressing the navbar hamburger link.
 I realised that
-I hadn't given an ID to the checkout button so the overlay was looing for anything with a class of button.
+I hadn't given an ID to the checkout button so the overlay was looking for any element with a class of button.
 This worked correctly once this was changed.

 4. After logging in with your username and password, a toast message should appear saying succesfully logged in.
-This was not showing on the site, howerver when inspecting in Dev tools the HTML elements for the toast message were there.
+This was not showing on the site, however when inspecting in Dev tools the HTML elements for the toast message were there.
 I found that the Bootstrap Jquery for the toast message was not working fully on the home page.
 So I copied across the Jquery code to the **postloadjs** on the home page.

 5. The comments form on the blog details page was not responsive, causing the user to side scroll.
 I resolved this by rendering it as a **crispy form**.